isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 DHCP traffic directed to the system.

-In this case, the surviving server continues to send the ``ha-heartbeat`` command to detect whether the partner wakes up.
-At that time, the partner synchronizes the lease database; when it is again ready to operate, the surviving server returns to normal operation, i.e. the ``load-balancing`` or ``hot-standby`` state.
+In this case, the surviving server continues to send the ``ha-heartbeat`` command to detect when the partner wakes up.
+At that time, the partner synchronizes the lease database.
+When it is again ready to operate, the surviving server returns to normal operation, i.e. the ``load-balancing`` or ``hot-standby`` state.